clean-code-craft-tcq-1/functional-java-PronabM/README.md

 ## Tasks

-1. Reduce the cyclomatic complexity.
+1. Reduce the cyclometric complexity.
 1. Separate pure functions from I/O
 1. Avoid duplication - functions that do nearly the same thing
 1. Complete the tests - cover all conditions.